utilitywarehouse/semaphore-xds/README.md

     name: <service-name> # clients will access the service at: xds:///<service-name>.<namespace>:<port>
   loadBalancing:
     policy: <policy-name> # Optional.
 Defaults to round_robin
+  allowRemoteEndpoints: false # Whether to look at remote clusters for service endpoints.
+Defaults to false
 ```

 Note that an XdsService can only point to a Service under the same namespace.